How to install and configure SnapRAID on Ubuntu Server

 Click the button next to the Execute cron job as option and choose your username.

 Type the full path of the script into the Command box.
-So you'd type /home/htkh/MyScripts/SnapRAIDSync.sh replacing htkh with your own username, MyScripts with the name of the scripts folder you created and SnapRAIDSync.sh with the script name.
+So you'd type /media/WD40EFRX/RAIDMain/MyScripts/SnapRAIDSynch.sh >/dev/null 2>&1 replacing the path as required.

 In the When to Execute section choose whatever time period you like.
 It is obviously not wise to schedule a sync when you are potentially in the midst of changing any of the data so choose a time period when you know you won't be.
 For example, to run the sync at 3am each day choose the Times and dates selected below .. option and in the Minutes section choose Selected .. and highlight 0.
 In the Hours section choose Selected .. and highlight 3.
 Leave the Days, Months and Weekdays options as All.

-Don't forget to click the Create button when you've set up the schedule.
+Don't forget to click the Create button when you've set up the schedule to create the cron job.

 More help required